- 1. What is an annuity?

 5. How does the lifetime guarantee work?

 The guarantee is that the company supplying the annuity will pay you the promised income.
 The guarantee is not an absolute guarantee of payment.
 The guarantee is provided by the financial organisation providing the annuity, and although rare, the annuity is still subject to the risk of the company collapsing.
-The guarantee is different to the current guarantee that the Government has given to bank deposits.
+The guarantee is different to the guarantee that the federal government has given to bank deposits.
 Note that life insurance companies are highly regulated and monitored and it is not in the interests of the federal government of Australia, and Australia’s economy, for such a company to fail, although the risk of company failure still exists.

 6. How much do they cost?